ruifm/gitlinker.nvim/README.md

 [Lua pattern](https://www.lua.org/pil/20.2.html) is introduced to map git remote url to host url.
-The lua pattern has many limitations compared with the [standard regex expression](https://en.wikipedia.org/wiki/Regular_expression), but it's still the best solution in git sharable file permalinks scenario.
+The lua pattern has many limitations compared with the [standard regex expression](https://en.wikipedia.org/wiki/Regular_expression), but it's still the best solution in this scenario.

-For now github.com and gitlab.com (include both git/http and enterprise domains) are supported (please see [Configuration](#configuration)).
+For now supported platforms are:
+- github.com (include enterprise domain)
+- gitlab.com (include enterprise domain)

 PRs are welcomed for other git host websites!